Research Project Arising From Practice

 The Research

-(3.1) A wooden barrel, spring water, and a broom is all you require for the stirring of the biodynamic preparations.
+(3.1) A wooden barrel, spring water, and a broom are all you require for the stirring of the biodynamic preparations.
 The biodynamic preparations need to be used often, and practitioners must compromise if necessary, to get the preparations dispersed across the land.
 However, we must also strive towards the ideal when we can.
-I believe that a dedicated area for the biodynamic preparations stirrings is the ideal for any biodynamic holding.
-Through my research I want to discover the affects that a dedicated stirring area will have on the Ruskin Mill valley.
-Additionally, I will be researching how the design, materials, and construction will influence the frequency of stirrings.
+I believe that a dedicated area for the biodynamic preparations stirrings is ideal for any biodynamic holding.
+Through my research, I want to discover the effects that a dedicated stirring area will have on the Ruskin Mill Valley.
+Additionally, I will research how the design, materials, and construction will influence the frequency of stirrings.

 Stirrings are significant moments for biodynamic practitioners.
-On one day in summer it involves waking up at the crack of dawn, to stir preparation horn silica 501.
+On one day in summer, it involves waking up at the crack of dawn, to stir preparation horn silica 501.
 Often this brings colleagues, and land workers together from different areas.
-I hope that the preparation stirring area, will being together people in the valley.
-For this reason I want to integrate many areas of the valley into the preparation area.
+I hope that the preparation stirring area will bring together people in the valley.
+For this reason, I want to integrate many areas of the valley into the preparation area.
 This could be reflected in the materials and elements that make up the stirring area.

-- Pottery – Clay tiles indicating the spray and compost preps, to be attached to stone wall
+• Pottery – Clay tiles indicating the spray and compost preps, to be attached to the stone wall

 Colleagues if they wish to join together in the valley to stir the preparations, feel very important.
 The preparations could be sprayed across the whole of the valley, where required.
 By having everyone together, there is a powerful intention that is made, and it offers a chance for staff to speak about the landscape and share in the practice.